-Step 2: Preparing a Project for Debugging
+Step 2: Preparing the Project for Debugging

 To prepare the PhoneRepairShop_Code project for the debugging of the MYOB Acumatica code, you should do the following: